 Analysts say Putin’s invasion has raised the stakes for Balkan governments.
 Serbia’s situation is perhaps the most precarious, as President Aleksandar Vucic weighs EU efforts to isolate Moscow against his country’s long-standing ties to Russia, especially its reliance on Russian energy and diplomatic support for its position on Kosovo.
 So far he has walked a tightrope, angering Moscow and many of his own supporters by joining the UN resolution condemning the Ukraine invasion and refusing to recognize Russia’s annexations.
 At the same time, he has frustrated EU leaders by declining to join the bloc’s sanctions regime.
 While the EU has pressed for sweeping bans on Russian energy, Vucic instead made a three-year gas supply deal with Russia.

 However, some analysts argue that the war could weaken Russia’s position in the Balkans, where many policymakers resent the disruptions it has caused.
 The Carnegie Endowment for International Peace’s Maxim Samorukov writes that Putin’s use of Kosovo’s bid for independence to justify the annexation referendums in eastern Ukraine angered many Serbian nationalists, who see it as legitimizing Kosovo’s claims.
 In response, Vucic has increasingly distanced himself from the Kremlin.
-The war has also spurred Serbia, which relies on Russian imports for nearly all of its gas and much of its oil, to seek energy diversification: Vucic announced that due to EU bans on Russian oil, Serbia will build new refineries capable of handling crude from around the world.
-In 2023, the country also inked a new deal for natural gas supplies from Azerbaijan and elsewhere.
+The war has spurred Serbia, which relies on Russian imports for nearly all of its gas and much of its oil, to seek energy diversification: Vucic announced that due to EU bans on Russian oil, Serbia will build new refineries capable of handling crude from around the world.
+In 2023, the country also inked a new deal for natural gas supplies from Azerbaijan.

 Meanwhile, since the invasion of Ukraine, the EU peacekeeping mission in Bosnia and Herzegovina (EUFOR) has nearly doubled its forces to roughly 1,100 deployed personnel.
 Some proponents of NATO expansion have seized on the moment to argue for fast-tracking the country’s entry into the alliance.
 The upheaval might also be increasing the urgency in Brussels: in July 2022, member states reached a deal to unblock long-stalled talks on bringing Albania and North Macedonia into the EU, but progress on clearing up the remaining hurdles remains slow.